 - RHA® Fillers

 What Will Happen During A Consultation For Injectable Fillers?

-All patients will need to have an initial consultation with either Dr. Hamilton or one of our experienced nurse injectors before undergoing treatment.
+All patients will need to have an initial consultation with either Dr. Hamilton or our Advanced Injectors before undergoing treatment.
 During this consultation, we will discuss your medical history and your cosmetic goals.
 Patients will be given information on each individual procedure, the facility, potential risks and the associated costs.
 We can then decide which filler will best suit your needs and schedule a treatment date.

 Will I Receive Anesthesia For My Injectable Filler Procedure?